(As amended June 2019)

 Article 1 – Name and Object

 Section 1.
 The name of this organization shall be the Greene County Chamber of Commerce, effective July 1, 2017, having been changed from the Waynesburg Area Chamber of Commerce.

 Section 2.
-The Greene County Chamber of Commerce is organized for the purpose of romoting the civic, commercial, industrial development and tourism of Greene County and its trade area.
+The Greene County Chamber of Commerce is organized for the purpose of promoting the civic, commercial, industrial development and tourism of Greene County and its trade area.

 Section 3.
 The Chamber shall be nonpartisan, nonprofit, and nonsectarian and shall take no part in, or lend its support to, the election or appointment of any candidate for public office.

 Section 4.
-The service area of the Greene County Chamber of Commerce will be the greater Greene County and the County of Greene.
-Businesses outside of this area who have a vested business interest in that area may also become a member.
+The service area of the Greene County Chamber of Commerce will be the County of Greene.
+Businesses outside of this area who have a vested business interest in this area may also become a member.

 Article 2 – Membership

 Section 1.
-Any reputable person, association, corporation, partnership, or estate shall be eligible or membership in the Greene County Chamber of Commerce.
+Any reputable person, association, corporation, partnership, or estate shall be eligible for membership in the Greene County Chamber of Commerce.
 Membership shall be divided into two classes: active and honorary.

 Application for membership shall be in writing, on forms provided for the purpose along with payment of dues.
 The Board of Directors have the right to terminate any membership by a two-thirds vote.

 Section 2.
 Membership in the Chamber does not imply endorsement of member business.